FilipGimpel/pixabay/README.md

 ## **How cache works**

 Sometimes, the API returns results for a given query that do not contain the query in their tags or content.
 This makes it impossible to retrieve these results during offline searches, as they lack any association with the query.
 To address this, all results returned by the API in response to a search query are saved in the database along with the corresponding query.
 This ensures that offline search results will be consistent with the online ones.

+## **Paging**

+Pagin is done using jetpack paging library.
+It uses offline data first, and if nothing is found there, fetches it from web.